kenhara/r-for-business-administration/README.md

 This notice will be removed when 1 and 2 are complete.

+UPDATE: Adding build instructions that will make this easier to replicate.

 # R for Business Administration
 This work strives to be a practical guide to using R for business administration.
 While this work contains information about using statistics